-- 5.1 The Governing body fully supports the permanent expansion of the school. - 5.2 The Leader and Ward Members for Brandwood & King's Heath have been consulted in relation to the proposals and are supportive of the proposals proceeding to an executive decision.
+- 5.1 The Governing body fully supports the permanent expansion of the school. - 5.2 The Leader and Ward Member for Bordesley Green have been consulted in relation to the proposals proceeding to an executive decision.
+No response was received from the Ward Member.